How much money can you save by cycling more?

 Research by Cyclescheme found that the annual cost of owning and running a cycle was much lower than running a car.
 The difference becomes even clearer when you look at the wider costs of car ownership, including fuel, insurance, servicing, tax and parking.

 Buying a car is also a major upfront expense.
-Carflation, a study by Moneybarn, found that the average cost of a new car rose from £29,367 in 2012 to £41,219 in 2022.
-Even used cars have become more expensive, with the Auto Traders Retail Price Index reporting an average used car price of £17,815 in May 2023.
+Auto Express reported that the average cost of a new car in May 2024 was £42,340.
+Even used cars have become more expensive, with the Auto Traders Retail Price Index reporting an average used car price of £17,397 in April 2026.

 Fuel savings from short journeys